 - social and educational sciences

-This structure prepares you perfectly for the intesdisciplinary range of duties which you will cover as a teacher at a vocational college.
-You complete the programm with a Masters Degree and do not need to take the first State Examination.
+This structure prepares you perfectly for the interdisciplinary range of duties which you will cover as a teacher at a vocational college.
+You complete the program with a Master’s Degree and do not need to take the first State Examination.

 Vocational subject areas combined with mathematics

-In the study programm "Vocational education - teacher for vocational colleges" you choose one of the following six subject areas, which are appropriate to particular occupational groups:
+In the study program "Vocational education - teacher for vocational colleges" you choose one of the following six subject areas, which are appropriate to particular occupational groups:

 - Agricultural economics